NVIDIA/DeepLearningExamples/TensorFlow/Classification/ConvNets/resnet50v1.5/README.md

 * [Accessing And Pulling From The NGC container registry](https://docs.nvidia.com/deeplearning/frameworks/user-guide/index.html#accessing_registry),
 * [Running TensorFlow](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/running.html#running).

-For those unable to use the [TensorFlow 20.03-tf1-py3 NGC container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow) to set up the required environment or create your own container, see the versioned [NVIDIA Container Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).
+For those unable to use the [TensorFlow NGC container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow) to set up the required environment or create your own container, see the versioned [NVIDIA Container Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).

 ## Quick Start Guide
-To train your model using mixed precision with Tensor Cores or FP32, perform the following steps using the default parameters of the ResNet-50 v1.5 model on the [ImageNet](http://www.image-net.org/) dataset.
+To train your model using mixed precision or TF32 with Tensor Cores or FP32, perform the following steps using the default parameters of the ResNet-50 v1.5 model on the [ImageNet](http://www.image-net.org/) dataset.
 For the specifics concerning training and inference, see the [Advanced](#advanced) section.

 1. Clone the repository.